mussonindustrial/public-docs/docs/ignition-modules/index.md

 We offer parity with Inductive Automation's following pricing policies:

 1. Redundant server licensing is offered at **50%** the cost of the primary server.
-1. Special pricing agreements with Inductive Automation are recognized.
+1. Special pricing agreements with Inductive Automation are recognized (integrator discounts included).

+### Support

+Free email support is offered on a best-effort basis, with paid expert support available [through our website.](https://mussonindustrial.com/module-support)

 ```mdx-code-block